How do I know if I've been geo-blocked?

 Is bypassing geo-blocking legal?

-According to the ACCC, your rights when using overseas-based companies to buy products may not be protected by Australian law.
+According to the ACCC, your rights when using overseas-based companies to buy products may not be protected by Australian Consumer Law.
 While some companies like Apple have international warranties, others like Canon and Nintendo refuse to recognise products bought internationally under domestic consumer law.

-The alternative to using a VPN is to adopt a US-based Domain Name System (DNS) server, like unblock-us.com, for about $5 per month.
-Rerouting your internet connection through a DNS server – easier to do than it sounds – can also trick the site you're trying to access into believing you're actually in another country.
+An alternative to using a VPN is to adopt a US-based Domain Name System (DNS) server, like unblock-us.com, for about $5 per month.
+Rerouting your internet connection through a DNS server – easier to do than it sounds – can also trick a website into believing you're in another country.

-If documentaries or international news are more your thing, you can access BBC iPlayer and international news networks, usually blocked here in Australia, in a similar way.
+If documentaries or international news are more your thing, you may be able to access BBC iPlayer and international news networks, usually blocked here in Australia, in a similar way.